Facebook Pixel Tracking

 WI Median Salary for Recent Graduates: $66,600

 The Diagnostic Medical Sonography program introduces students to a wide variety of specialties such as abdominal, breast, OB-GYN, vascular and musculoskeletal.
-Students in this program learn alongside other health science students in our state-of-the-art simulation center.
+Students in this program learn alongside other health science students in our state-of-the-art simulation center and the Ultrasound Scan Lab, where they learn to identify abnormalities through volunteer scans.

 What You’ll Learn